olegasodinas/gpro-race-analysis/README.md

 - See fuel/tyres consumtion per section or lap
 - Mobile friendly
 - Works locally, no data is uploading to server

+In Next Race section it is possible to calculate good setup at least for 2 parts after you have 3 points for part.
+Useful for wings split.

 ## Use cases